IEnSF: Iterative Ensemble Score Filter for Reducing Error in Posterior Score Estimation in Nonlinear Data Assimilation: The Iterative Ensemble Score Filter (IEnSF)

-Similar to the standard practice of conditional sampling in diffusion models, where the learned prior score is combined with a time-scaled likelihood score term in the reverse SDE, our posterior score likewise decomposes into two terms, i.e., the prior score $\sum_k p_{\xi | \bZ_t,\bY}(k | \bz_t,\by)\,\bS_{\bZ_t | k}(\bz_t)$ and the likelihood guidance term $\bJ(t)\,\bbE[\bS_{\bY | \bX}(\by | \bZ_0) | \bZ_t=\bz_t,\bY=\by]$.
-Compared with the standard formulation, our derivation yields several key insights: \begin{itemize}[leftmargin=20pt] \item {\em Observation-dependent prior score.} Under the GM prior, the observation $\bY$ enters not only through the likelihood term but also through the mixture weights $p_{\xi | \bZ_t,\bY}(k | \bz_t,\by)$ of the prior score.
+Similar to the standard practice of conditional sampling in diffusion models, where the learned prior score is combined with a time-scaled likelihood score term in the reverse SDE, our posterior score likewise decomposes into two terms, i.e., the prior score $\sum_k p_{\xi | \bZ_t,\bY}(k | \bz_t,\by)\,\bS_{\bZ_t | k}(\bz_t)$ and the likelihood guidance term $\bJ(t)\,\bbE[\bS_{\bY | \bX}(\by | \bZ_0) | \bZ_t=\bz_t,\bY=\by]$. {We note that $\alpha_t$ and $\beta_t$ here are the fixed diffusion noise schedule from Section~\ref{sec.background}, not tunable parameters of the method.} Compared with the standard formulation, our derivation yields several key insights: \begin{itemize}[leftmargin=20pt] \item {\em Observation-dependent prior score.} Under the GM prior, the observation $\bY$ enters not only through the likelihood term but also through the mixture weights $p_{\xi | \bZ_t,\bY}(k | \bz_t,\by)$ of the prior score.
 In contrast, in standard conditional diffusion models, the dependence on $\bY$ only appears in the likelihood guidance term.
 This additional dependence provides a new channel by which observations $\bY$ influence posterior sampling.
 Note that this $\bY$-dependency is gone when we only use a single Gaussian prior.

 \item {\em Explicit likelihood scaling.} The likelihood score is scaled by a time-dependent factor $\bJ(t)$ in Eq.~\eqref{eq.jt.expression}, which depends explicitly on the prior covariance $\bSigma$ and the diffusion schedule $\alpha_t$ and $\beta_t$.
 This eliminates the need for an ad hoc tunable guidance strength and ensures that the scaling adapts automatically to the ensemble covariance structure.